silmace/video-list/README.md

 # Video List

-This is a simple Go server for handling video edit requests.
+This is a simple Go server for handling video segmentation requests.

 ## Dependencies